no-more-secrets/parsco/README.md

 When you `co_await` on a parser it does a few things for you:

-1. It automatically runs the parser and if the parser fails, it will return early from the coroutine and report failure to the parent (caller) coroutine.
-The exception to this is if you wrap the parser in the `try_` combinator (see below), but this isn't often necessary.
+1. It automatically runs the parser and handles advancing the position in the input buffer in response.
 2. It will automatically detect EOF, which normally results in a failure.
-3. It will handle keeping track of the current position in the input buffer as well as the location of parsing errors if any.
+3. If the parser fails, it will suspend the coroutine and report failure to the parent (caller) coroutine, which will typically cascade and immediately cause the entire call stack to halt, providing an error message and input buffer location to the caller.
+Although see the `try_` combinator further below for examples of how to backtrack in the case of failure.

+The coroutines thread the input buffer pointers and state through the coroutine call stack automatically and so there is no global state in the library, hence we have nice properties of being re-entrant and thread safe (in some sense).

 Example 2: The Hello World Parser
 ---------------------------------